Life Insurance

 What is ElderShield?

-ElderShield is an insurance plan that provides a basic monthly cash payout if you were to become severely physically disabled.
-A severe physical disability means you are unable to perform at least 3 Activities of Daily Living (ADLs) without outside help.
 ADLs include eating, bathing, dressing, transferring (e.g. moving from a chair to a bed), using the bathroom or walking/moving around.
 You will be automatically enrolled as soon as you turn 40 years of age and you will remain covered for life.
-Your policy will be underwritten by 1 of 3 insurers, Income (formerly NTUC Income), Aviva or Great Eastern.
+Your policy will be underwritten by one of three insurers, Income (formerly NTUC Income), Aviva or Great Eastern.

 ElderShield Benefits

 There were two types of ElderShield Plans: The first is the ElderShield 300, which was for policyholders who became eligible for coverage between September 2002 to August 2007.
 The current plan is ElderShield 400, which has been the plan since September 2007.
-ElderShield 400 has increased the monthly payout by S$100 and increased the payout duration from 5 years to 6 years.
-One benefit of ElderShield coverage is that your pre-existing illnesses (such as diabetes or heart disease) won't be excluded from coverage.
-However, this doesn't apply to prior severe disabilities.
-Thus, if you were severely disabled before the age of 40, you won't be eligible for claims.
+ElderShield 400 has increased the monthly payout by S$100 and increased the payout duration from five years to six years.

 You can also enhance your coverage by adding supplemental coverage.
 For instance, additional benefits include a monthly disability benefit of up to S$3,000, a dependent care benefit, a get-well benefit (cash payout if you recover) or death benefit (cash payout if you die).
-Depending on your insurer, your supplemental coverage may also reduce the qualifying amount of ADLs from 3 to 2 and increase the amount of years your monthly payouts will continue.
+Depending on your insurer, your supplemental coverage may also reduce the qualifying amount of ADLs from three to two and increase the amount of years your monthly payouts will continue.

-ElderShield Payments
+ElderShield Premium Payments

-ElderShield premiums are standard across all 3 insurers.
+ElderShield premiums are standard across all three insurers.
 You will start paying premiums when you become automatically enrolled until the policy anniversary after your 65th birthday.
 If you choose to defer coverage until ages 47-64, then you will pay premiums for 20 years.
 Your premiums for ElderShield will not change or increase over time.
-However, your premiums for ElderShield's supplementary plans may change.
+However, your premiums for ElderShield’s supplementary plans may change.

 You can pay for ElderShield by cash or using your or your family's MediSave (up to a limit of S$600 per calendar year).